Travel Nursing With Pets: The Complete Guide

 When my husband and I first started throwing the travel nursing idea around there was no question our sweet, first-born fur-baby was coming with us.
-I’m sure my mom would’ve loved months of quality time with her grand-dog but we just couldn’t leave Pearl behind.

 A four-legged companion is just what you need to curb any feelings of loneliness or homesickness.
 Nothing feels better than getting home from a long day at work and being greeted so excitedly by little fur-babies that love you so much!
 Also, if you’re stressed out or mad, they’re perfect to vent to because they just listen and look at you and don’t offer any unsolicited advice you probably wouldn’t take anyway.